jazzyoki/ninaexporter/README.md

 source ./bin/activate
 ```

-copy the script files (exporter.py, requirements.txt and config.yml) into the environment folder (ninaexporter)
-first make sure you have all the required modules installed
+copy the files (exporter.py, requirements.txt and config.yml) into the environment folder (ninaexporter) and make sure you have all the required modules installed
 ```sh
 pip install -r requirements.txt
 ```